Is an ESOP Right for You? An In-Depth Look at Employee Stock Ownership Plans

 Blue Ridge ESOP Associates

 Scott has more than 23 years of experience providing administration and consulting advice to ESOP clients.
 Scott is a member of the ESOP Association's Administration Advisory Committee and is a frequent speaker on ESOP administration topics for both the ESOP Association and the NCEO.
 He has extensive experience with ERISA law, Department of Labor regulations and IRS code compliance.
 He has worked closely with plan sponsors, accountants, advisors, and legal counsel to provide guidance on plan design and to resolve plan issues such as compliance matters and audit discrepancies.

 Lindy D. Ireland

-Lindy is vice president and shareholder at BCC Advisers, providing valuation services and consulting to ESOPs and those exploring employee ownership.
-With over 25 years of experience in financial compliance, planning, and analytical roles, her practice includes annual valuations, peer reviews, fairness opinions, and consulting.
-She is a frequent speaker at professional conferences and forums.
+Lindy Ireland is vice president and shareholder at BCC Advisers, providing valuation services and consulting to ESOPs and those exploring employee ownership.
+With over 25 years of experience in financial compliance, planning and analytical roles, her practice includes annual valuations, ESOP transactions, fairness opinions and consulting.

 Peter E. Jones

 Peter is a vice president and ESOP trust officer for Horizon Trust & Investment Management.
 Peter has worked extensively with ESOPs and ESOP-owned companies, first as legal counsel, and now as an ESOP trust officer for Horizon.
 Peter is a member of the National Center for Employee Ownership, Ohio Employee Ownership Center, and American Bar Association, and serves as co-chair of the legislative and regulatory affairs committee of the OH/KY Chapter of the ESOP Association.
 Peter has been a member of the Ohio state bar since November 2007.